-Grade 12
+GRADE 12

-Each applicant for admission must normally have completed five grade 12 courses from the lists specified on the following charts, including grade 12 English.
+Each applicant for admission must normally present 5 grade 12 courses including grade 12 English, 3 additional courses from our Standard Course List, and a distinct fifth course, academic or non-academic (not Work Experience or Special Projects), carrying normal course weight.
+Two courses of lower course weight could be substituted for this fifth course.
 Note that admissions scholarships exist for those being admitted on the basis of high school.
 Please see page 29.